eleeeysh/draw_click_writeup/writing/writing.md

 ## Results

-###
-The memoranda is decodable from eye-gaze during ISI and delay.
-Moreover, there exists a shared pattern across subjects.
+### The memoranda is decodable from eye-gaze during ISI and delay, with patterns shared across subjects and expected output format.

 - Gaze pattern is feature-specific -- starting from the later encoding stage.
     - Tested within subject